mitchejj/custom-test/README.md

 ## IMPORTANT CHANGES

-I've decided with the release of F40 I will scale the Sway (Bunsen) build to a twice a week build.
+I've decided with the release of F40 I will scale the Sway (Bunsen) build to a twice a week build, Tuesday and Friday.
 I am also thinking about changing the images names back to a sane naming scheme with the name of the compositor in the title.

 ### Hyprland (beaker build)
 [![Copr build status](https://copr.fedorainfracloud.org/coprs/solopasha/hyprland/package/hyprland/status_image/last_build.png)]